Sehrish-web209/Image-Slider-Project/README.md

 👨‍💻 Author

-Sehrish – IT Student at University Of Chakwal
+Sehrish Maqbool – IT Student at University Of Chakwal

 Personal Project as a part of Internship Journey – Showcasing front-end web development skills with an interactive gallery & slider.